Of Shadows and Gaps in Spatial Search: Acknowledgments

 \section{Acknowledgments}

 We thank Tom Wong for helpful comments and Andris Ambainis for answering our questions about \cite{cnao16}.
 C.T. and W.X. would also like to thank Warren Lord for his insightful comments.
+We also would like to thank the reviewers for their constructive comments which help improve the paper.